satyamws/My_Portfolio/README.md

 ## 🛠️ My Responsibilities
 - Developed core card battle mechanics and implemented **turn-based combat logic**.
-- Collaborated with the blockchain team to **integrate NFT assets** and token reward logic into gameplay.
 - Contributed to **multiplayer features**, including guild systems and matchmaking.
 - Worked with designers to prototype and test **boss battle encounters** and special ability systems.
 - Participated in **QA and optimization** for cross-platform stability on both Android and iOS.